Shaunlipy/ab-test/README.md

 No Bonferroni correction

 Gross conversion: Lower bound - -0.0291, Upper bound - -0.0120.
-Since 0 is not included, it is statistical significance and practical significance.
+It is statistical significance and practical significance.

-Net conversion: Lower bound - -0.0116, Upper bound - 0.0019, since 0 is included, it is not significant.
+Net conversion: Lower bound - -0.0116, Upper bound - 0.0019, It is not significant.

 #### Sign Tests